Contents

 Is it worth getting a Sigma lens?

 Yes, that is the short answer to this.
-Although Sigma lenses aren’t as good as their Fujifilm counterparts, they are a good alternative when considering quality and features against the price.
-And to be fair to Sigma, the picture quality gap is so close you wouldn’t even notice.
+Although Sigma lenses aren’t as good as their Fujifilm counterparts, they are a good alternative in terms of quality and features for the price.
+And to be fair to Sigma, the picture-quality gap is so small you wouldn’t even notice.
 So, unless you’re a pixel peeper, don’t worry about the differences in quality.

 Is the Sigma 56mm f1.4 lens weather-sealed?